barry-ha/Griduino/ASSEMBLY.md

 ![](hardware/img/display-jumpers-img7102.jpg)

+Note the orientation of the 3.2" TFT display board is important:

+* The two **GND pins** must go nearest to the USB connector.
-Note the orientation of the 3.2" TFT display board is important.
-The side with **pins CD and CCS must go nearest to the GPS**; this is the SPI interface side that Griduino will use.
-The other side with pins D0-D7 is the parallel port which Griduino does *not* use.
+* The corner with **CD and CCS pins must go nearest to the GPS**; this is the SPI interface that Griduino uses.
+The other side with pins D0-D7 is the parallel port which is unused.

 Assemble the display parts on the main board, which will hold everything in correct alignment before soldering: